MicahElliott/primetab/README.md

 - Expand on tests for
 - Maybe add some specs
 - Make use of `prime-matrix` instead of ugly `tabulate`
+- Rearrange and clarify prime funcs that are not in use/experimental

 ## License